-- have their names entered in the register of shareholders maintained by Euroclear Sweden AB on Monday 10 May 2010, and
+- have their names entered in the register of shareholders maintained by VPC AB (the Swedish Central Securities Depository) on Thursday 8 May 2008, and

 Modern Times Group MTG AB

-Shareholders whose shares are registered in the names of nominees must temporarily re-register the shares in their own name in order to be entitled to participate at the Annual General Meeting.
-Shareholders wishing to re-register must inform the nominee well in advance of Monday 10 May 2010.
+Shareholders whose shares are registered in the names of nominees must temporarily re-register the shares in their own name in order to be entitled to participate in the Meeting.
+Shareholders wishing to re-register must inform the nominee well in advance of Thursday 8 May 2008.